Ludovic-Oscar Frossard: Later career

 He quit the SFIO group after the 1936 elections.
 His departure did not prevent him from becoming Minister of Propaganda (and the first one ever in this capacity) in Blum's Second Popular Front Ministry (March–April 1938).

 From 1935, Frossard had been a member of the governments of Pierre Laval and Albert Sarraut (as Labor Minister) as well as that of Camille Chautemps (as Minister of State of the Services of the Presidency of the council).
 Afterwards, he served as Minister of Public Works under Radical Édouard Daladier and again as Minister of Propaganda under conservative Paul Reynaud.

 Frossard was made Minister of Public Works and Transmissions in the First Government of Philippe Pétain after the Battle of France and the beginning of Nazi Germany's occupation of France.
 After the signing of the armistice between France and Germany, Frossard declined to be part of any Vichy France executive, but he still worked as a journalist under the new regime.
+On 23 January 1941, Frossard was made a member of the National Council of Vichy France.
 Suspicion of collaboration with the enemy led to an enquiry into his activities at the end of World War II, but he was soon cleared.

 Death and legacy

 Frossard died 11 February 1946 in Paris.

-Frossard's son, André Frossard, was a journalist and writer who converted into Catholicism in 1935.
+Frossard's son, André Frossard, was a journalist and writer who converted to Catholicism in 1935.